 - A physician’s order and signature on a prescribed medication form must be on file at school stating the diagnosis of asthma and approving the self-administration of inhaled asthma medications.
 The frequency and circumstances, which may warrant its use and attesting to the student’s demonstrated ability to safely and effectively self-administer the medication.

-- An individualized health care plan (Asthma Action Plan Form) must be prepared, including emergency procedures, for any life-threatening conditions.
+- An individualized health care plan must be prepared for any life-threatening conditions, and include emergency procedure (Download the Asthma Action Plan Form).
 The inhaler must be properly labeled by the pharmacy.

 - Permission to self-administer asthma medications will be effective for one school year and must be renewed annually.

-- Permission may be limited or revoked after appropriate school personnel consult with the student’s parents.
+- Permission may be limited or revoked after appropriate school staff members consult with the student’s parents.

 - Written parental consent that the student may self-administer auto-injectable epinephrine must be on file with the school.

-- An individualized health care plan Emergency Allergy Action Plan must be prepared, including emergency procedures, for any life-threatening conditions.
+- An individualized health care plan Emergency Allergy Action Plan must be prepared for any life-threatening conditions, and include emergency procedures,

 - The auto-injectable epinephrine must be properly labeled by the pharmacy.
 Permission to self-administer auto-injectable epinephrine will be effective for one school year and must be renewed annually.
-Permission may be limited or revoked after appropriate school personnel consult with the student’s parents.
+Permission may be limited or revoked after appropriate school staff members consult with the student’s parents.

-Henrico County Public Schools recognizes that students with life threatening allergies attend school, and in accordance with the Food, Allergy, and Anaphylaxis Network (FAAN), provide an allergy safe environment to minimize the chance of anaphylactic reactions.
+Henrico County Public Schools recognizes that students with life threatening allergies attend school, and in accordance with the Food, Allergy and Anaphylaxis Network (FAAN), provides an allergy-safe environment to minimize the chance of anaphylactic reactions.

 Students should not be in school if they have the following: